cyberark/PAMonCloud-Terraform/README.md

 - **Terraform** installed
 - AWS or Azure accounts with necessary permissions for deploying resources

-Refer to the [Prerequisites](#link-to-prerequisites-section) section in our documentation for detailed setup instructions. // add docs url
+Refer to the [Prerequisites](https://docs.cyberark.com/pam-self-hosted/latest/en/content/pas%20cloud/deploy_terraform.htm#Prerequisites) section in our documentation for detailed setup instructions.

 ## Quick Start
 To get started: